MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ### iOS Application Project

 iOS uses a naming standard called Localization Projects or **.lproj** directories to contain image and string resources.
 These directories can contain localized versions of images used in the app, and also the **InfoPlist.strings** file that can be used to localize the app name.
+For more information about iOS Localization, see [iOS Localization](~/ios/app-fundamentals/localization/index.md).

 #### Images